 The Difference Between Unintentional and Intentional Disobedience and What Does That Have To Do With Sacrifices?

 Hopefully, upon believing Jesus/Yeshua is the Messiah, God’s son, who perished to take away your sins, you’ll want to cultivate an intimate relationship with Abba (Father) through His Son (and not just be deceived into thinking salvation is a one and done mentality where you can now go live just as before).
-Many temptations will plague you especially early on trying to thwart your relationship, but be steadfast and strong for all of us have to start somewhere.
+Many temptations will plague you especially early on trying to thwart your relationship, just like manifested with the Israelites faith journey upon crossing over into the wilderness.
+There will always be long seasons of “wilderness” in our faith journey tempting us to rebel or give up before reaching the heights of the proverbial Promised Lands.
+Be steadfast and strong for all of us have to start somewhere before we get there!

 As you may recall, from Acts 15, we see the Holy Spirit had the Apostles instruct the new converts with a few basics to start their faith journey or put another way their very own “horribly-amazing-purification-process” a term I’ve used in previous blogs and vlogs! 😉 We see in the various epistles to the body of believers that they too generally had a basic set of instructions, namely ridding themselves of sexual immorality, while Paul beckons them to move on to more deeper aspects of their faith journey (I Corinthians 3:2-3; Hebrews 5:12- 6:2).
 Let me ask you something: Are you instantly mature in Christ upon believing in His death and resurrection?
 Do you know all of God’s laws and the ways of God as soon as you believe?
 Does a baby know how to drive at birth?
 Or does that baby first learn how to roll over, how to crawl, how to walk, how to run, how to ride a bike, and then eventually, when a bit more mature, how to drive?
 And even once able to drive, there is still much to learn and be aware of – there are still accidents.
 Likewise, upon coming into the gospel message of believing Jesus/Yeshua died for us, we cannot possibly know and obey all of God’s ways instantly, but we will gradually learn to do so as we mature in Him and His lifestyle of holiness with the help of His Holy Spirit.